Jouji Nakata

 Jouji Nakata (中田 譲治, Nakata Jōji), sometimes anglicized to George Nakata, is a Japanese actor, voice actor, and narrator who is affiliated with the Office Osawa agency.
 His major voice roles include Alucard in Hellsing, Hijikata Toshizo in Golden Kamuy, Roy Revant in Solty Rei, Giroro in Sgt.
-Frog, Kirei Kotomine in Fate/stay night, and the title character in Gankutsuou: The Count of Monte Cristo.
+Frog, Kirei Kotomine in the Fate franchise, and the title character in Gankutsuou: The Count of Monte Cristo.
 In video game franchises, he voices Ieyasu Tokugawa and Kenshin Uesugi in Samurai Warriors and Warriors Orochi series, Albert Wesker in the Resident Evil franchise, Sol Badguy in the Guilty Gear series since Guilty Gear 2: Overture, Naobito Zen'in in Jujutsu Kaisen and Kazuya Mishima in the first, second and first Tag installments of the Tekken series.

 Biography

 Nakata studied at the Toho Gakuen College of Drama and Music.
 His first roles were for live-action works where his major characters portrayed included Sir Cowler in Choushinsei Flashman and Great Professor Bias in Choujuu Sentai Liveman of the Super Sentai series.
 He was doing theater work as well as live-action drama and voice dubbing when Michiko Nomura, who had worked on Sazae-san, suggested him to become a voice actor.
 Nakata said in an interview with Sutoraiku that he compared the pay for the roles and was very astonished by the difference, so he then switched to full-time voice acting.

 He narrated Mobile Suit Victory Gundam which aired in 1993.
 In 1994, he voiced Murakumo Yagami, the series' main antagonist in Blue Seed.
 In the 1994 anime film Street Fighter II: The Animated Movie he voiced Balrog (Street Fighter) when the character was named M. Bison.
 Nakata said that his role in the 1996 anime Escaflowne helped advance his career; there he played Folken.
 He would continue to voice major antagonists including Gaav in Slayers Next, Stargazer in Lost Universe, and Brian J. Mason in Bubblegum Crisis Tokyo 2040.

 In 2001, he voiced the antihero Alucard in the Hellsing TV series.
 Looking back at his career, Nakata said that Alucard was the one character he most enjoyed voicing and the easiest one to portray.
 He said that villain characters and ones with distinct personalities were easier than ones with not much personality as they can be shaped and changed up.
 He later reprised his role as Alucard in the Hellsing Ultimate OVAs.